XZouProjects/scCODE/README.md

 ### run CODE
 ###light = True, run CODE in a light version, which saves time.
+###outdir, path to save results.
+###nts, number of the top suitable strategies for consensus optimization, range 5-10.

-results<-run_CODE(data_sample,group_sample,light = TRUE)
+results<-run_CODE(data_sample,group_sample,light = TRUE,outdir=’./’,nts=5)

-###The results is a list, which contains the AUCC and CDO matrix of methods, a conclusion of the optimal filtering method and DE method, and the DE results(DE gene name, p-adjust,fc) of the optimal method.
+###The results will be saved in the path file, where contains an excel of consensus DE information, 3 excel of all the DE results by conquer, OGFSC and scmap filtering.

 ### Plot CODE
 ###Plot results, evaluation heatmap